Contributing

 First time Akeneo PIM install

-If your tests/PIM directory is empty because you never installed Akeneo PIM in it, the first time you have to download and install it.
+If your tests/PIM directory is empty you have to download and install Akeneo PIM.
 To do so first run this command to download Akeneo:

 rm tests/PIM/.gitkeep